Dear Brother Moses,

 In the Christian era in which we now live God still wants His people to be as healthy as they possibly can be, but He has not placed His people under these dietary laws as a matter of sin if they should eat them.
 The gospel message of Christ is not a matter of what one eats or drinks and what goes into the belly.
 Since the gospel message is going into all the world, God is not placing these dietary laws upon the believers as a matter of salvation .
 Those who wish to abstain from those foods called unclean in the Old Testament will generally greatly benefit in health from this choice.
 But we must be careful not to teach that those believers in Christ who choose to eat various animals which Leviticus calls unclean will not inherit the kingdom of God.

 In other words, the matter of what we eat is not a matter of salvation but a matter of health.
 It is good not to eat unclean animals but it is not a matter of salvation.
 Those who eat unclean things may lose the blessing of optimal health but they will not lose their salvation.
-Paul was careful not to place the dietary laws upon the Gentile believers who were coming to Christ for salvation.
-In fact Paul was very upset with those Jewish Christians who insisted that the Gentiles must strictly observe circumcision, the ceremonial holy days, strict fasting, and the Levitical dietary laws of not eating unclean foods.
+Paul was careful not to place circumcision and the dietary laws upon the Gentile believers who were coming to Christ for salvation.
+In fact Paul was very upset with those Jewish Christians who insisted that the Gentiles must strictly observe circumcision, the ceremonial holy days, strict fasting, and the Levitical dietary rules which forbade the eating of unclean foods.

 Colossians 2:16 — 3:17 16 So let no one judge you in food or in drink , or regarding a festival or a new moon or sabbaths, 17 which are a shadow of things to come, but the substance is of Christ.
 18 Let no one cheat you of your reward, taking delight in false humility and worship of angels, intruding into those things which he has not seen, vainly puffed up by his fleshly mind, 19 and not holding fast to the Head, from whom all the body, nourished and knit together by joints and ligaments, grows with the increase that is from God.
 20 Therefore, if you died with Christ from the basic principles of the world, why, as though living in the world, do you subject yourselves to regulations — 21 " Do not touch, do not taste, do not handle ," 22 which all concern things which perish with the using — according to the commandments and doctrines of men?
 23 These things indeed have an appearance of wisdom in self-imposed religion, false humility, and neglect of the body, but are of no value against the indulgence of the flesh.